modxorg/Docs/en/extras/formit/index.md

 ## What is FormIt?

- FormIt is a dynamic form processing [Snippet](developing-in-modx/basic-development/snippets "Snippets") for MODx Revolution.
+ FormIt is a dynamic form processing [Snippet](developing-in-modx/basic-development/snippets "Snippets") for MODX Revolution.
 It handles a form after submission, performing validation and followup actions like sending an email.
 It does not generate the form, but it can repopulate it if it fails validation.

 ## History